Frequently Asked Questions

 You want your dog to listen and pay attention to you, not us.
 Our job is to teach you DASL, or “Dog as A Second Language”.

-Your electronic signature agreement to our Fine Print & FAQs (sent via DocuSign) is required before training can be scheduled.
-We want to make sure everyone reads these documents in their entirety to know all of our policies before they choose to begin training with K.I.S.S.
+Your electronic signature agreement to our Fine Print & FAQs is required before we will schedule your appointments.
+We want to make sure everyone reads these documents in their entirety to know all our policies before they choose to begin training with K.I.S.S.
 Dog Training.

 The Behavior History Questionnaire is required for EVERYTHING (training sessions, even consults and phone calls).
-It helps us plan and knows what issues the owner is having, as well as gives us insights into what things have been tried and where we will be heading in training.
+It helps us to plan and know what issues the owner is having, as well as giving us insights into what things have been tried and where we will be heading in training.
 It is also part of our legal and insurance protocols to ensure we are prepared and ready to meet you and your dog!
-We greatly appreciate your cooperation. 🙂
+We greatly appreciate your cooperation.

-The cancellation/rescheduling fees are to pay our staff to call, set up, and do the back office calendar work to accommodate your rescheduling needs.
-We also in many cases lose the ability to fill the original calendar slot by moving your appointment to a new slot on the calendar that could be used for another client.
-Many months of the year we have up to a month’s wait time to get started with clients so being able to handle the homework and appointment times chosen are critical to success.
+The cancellation/rescheduling fees are to compensate our time to call, set up, and do the back-office calendar work to accommodate your rescheduling needs.
+We also, in many cases, lose the ability to fill the original calendar slot by moving your appointment to a new slot on the calendar that could be used for a new client.
+Many months of the year we have up to a month’s wait time to get started with clients, so being able to handle the homework and appointment times chosen are critical to success.

-Day of Schedule cancellation has a $60.00 fee and any other rescheduling fee will have a fee of $40.00… We encourage you to talk to the office staff if you have extenuating circumstances…
+• Day of Schedule Cancellations have a $60.00 fee; any other rescheduling will have a fee of $40.00.
+We encourage you to call the office if you have extenuating circumstances.

-If you choose to not pay the fees, you simply forfeit that particular session and it will not affect any of your other/future sessions.
+• If you choose to not pay the fees, you simply forfeit that session, and it will not affect any of your other/future sessions.

-P.S.
-We also value your time, and if we have to reschedule on you last minute… We will add an additional in-home session for free to make it up to you!
-Fair is Fair
+• We want you to know that we value your time, so in the event your trainer needs to reschedule your session for personal reasons, we will add an additional in-home session for free (valued at $101-$145) to make it up to you!
+Fair is Fair.

 Please see our website and information on complex cases (CLICK HERE)